Mpoelesiamon/DevGenix-Agency/README.md

-# NovaWorks Studio Website
+# DevGenix Studio Website

-A modern, responsive website for NovaWorks Studio, a creative web agency.
+A modern, responsive website for DevGenix Studio, a creative web agency.
 Built with HTML, Tailwind CSS, and JavaScript.

 ## Features